gettalong/hexapdf/man/man1/hexapdf.1.md

 `hexapdf inspect input.pdf -o 3`

 Inspect a PDF: These commands can be used to inspect the internal object structure of a PDF file.
-The first command shows the PDF catalog object, the main object of a PDF file.
+The first command shows the PDF trailer object.
 The second one shows the object with the object number 3.

 ## EXIT STATUS